SergioCoboLopez/ELN_Sergio/docs/november/index.md

 I am going to move to edit the draft of the transient dynamics paper.
 I should start talking about the results: go figure by figure?
 But first, look at other papers with that structure.
 I drafted something, although I don't like it very much.

+## November 4

+Draft of the paper

+Paragraph 1: describe Figure 1 a.
+Figure 1.a is a graphical representation of the model with the four terms.
+Following this idea, I think it is better to describe the model rather than the ecology.
+However, I should put the bacteria and the phage at the center of everything.
+I will avoid mentions to E coli and T4 because I want to keep my method more general than that.
+I don't like the first iteration, too technical.
+I still don't like this and I always end in the same place.
+Then I have to specify the type of bacteria and phage I consider.

+How should I describe Figure 1 b?